ConvergePanelRESEARCH • VERIFY • GOVERN

 5. 5Look for model disagreement on specific statistics — this often reveals cherry-picking or outdated figures

-6. 6Consider whether a more precisely worded version of the claim would be both accurate and useful to share
+6. 6Consider whether a more precisely worded version of the claim would be both accurate and honest to share

 Use cases